OR13/draft-steele-spice-profiles-bcp/draft-steele-spice-profiles-bcp.md

 }
 ~~~

-There are many different ways we can express the same information in a single serialization
-and many different serializations.

-Verifiers can write policies that mandate only one way to encode information in a serialization,
+Verifiers can write policies that mandate a single method to encode information in a serialization
-and only allow one serialization, and this can reduce the cost to implement, and attack surface associated with
+and allow only one serialization.
+This can reduce both the cost to implement and the attack surface
-support the digital credentials that are acceptable to a verifier.
+associated with the digital credentials that are acceptable to the verifier.

 However, if a new serialization is invented, that is simpler to support, and more directly aligns
 with the values of the verifier and their mission objectives, having such a policy could prevent the